fennelouski/SimpleCalendar/Simple CalendarTests/README.md

-# Unit Testing Guide for Simple Calendar
+# Unit Testing Guide for Calendar Play

-This document outlines our policies, procedures, and best practices for writing, maintaining, and executing unit tests in the Simple Calendar project.
+This document outlines our policies, procedures, and best practices for writing, maintaining, and executing unit tests in the Calendar Play project.

 ## Table of Contents
 1. [Testing Framework](#testing-framework)